AlexanderLill/PokemonGoers-group6/README.md

 # Project

-Our project was to create a mobile-first website providing information for [Pokemon Go](http://example.com) players.
-This website should show current sightings of pokemon on a map and predicted sightings in the near future.
-Additionally some more information about the Pokemon like an overview over all Pokemon and their attributes as well as a sentiment analysis for every Pokemon should be shown.
+Our project was to create a mobile-first website that provides information to [Pokemon Go](http://www.pokemongo.com/) players.
+This website shows Pokemon sightings and predicted sightings in the near future as well as PokeMobs (large gatherings of Pokemon Go players) on a map.
+Additionally it provides information about the Pokemon, like their attributes, as well as a sentiment analysis based on what users say on twitter.

 ## Overview
 The website consists of the following basic parts which will be explained in the upcoming sections:
 * **Sidebar** for navigating through the app
-* **PokeMap** for showing the map with sightings, predictions and mobs
+* **PokeMap** shows the map with sightings, predictions and mobs
-* **PokeDex** for showing an overview of all Pokemon and searching
+* **PokeDex** lists an overview of all Pokemon
-* **PokeDetail** for providing all information about a Pokemon
+* **PokeDetail** providing all detailed information about a Pokemon
 * **About page**
 * **Imprint & Disclaimer**